 Keyword: chewy ginger cookies, cookies, ginger cookies, gingersnaps, small batch cookies, soft ginger cookies

-In a medium bowl, use a hand mixer to cream the softened butter and 1/4 cup of sugar on medium-high speed until light and fluffy, about 1 minute.
+In a mixing bowl, beat the butter and 1/4 cup sugar with a hand mixer on medium-high speed for 1 minute, until smooth.

-Add the egg yolk and molasses to the creamed mixture and beat on medium-low speed until fully combined.
+Add the egg yolk and molasses.
+Mix on medium-low speed until combined.

-In a separate small bowl, whisk together the flour, ginger, baking soda, cinnamon, cloves, and salt.
-Gradually add the dry ingredients to the wet mixture, mixing until well combined.
+In a small bowl, whisk together the flour, ginger, baking soda, cinnamon, cloves, and salt.
+Gradually mix into the wet ingredients until a dough forms.

-Roll the dough into 1 1/2-inch balls, then coat each ball by rolling it in the remaining tablespoon of sugar.
-Place the balls 2 inches apart on the prepared baking sheet.
+Roll the dough into 1 1/2-inch balls.
+Coat each ball in the remaining sugar and place 2 inches apart on the baking sheet.

-Bake for 10–12 minutes, or until the cookies are lightly browned.
-Remove from the oven and transfer the cookies to a wire rack to cool completely.
+Bake for 10–12 minutes, until lightly browned.
+Transfer to a wire rack to cool completely.

 Notes